dislersd/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- This sets the root font size equal to 10px when you use 'rem' units. ie: 2.5rem == 25px.
+* * *

 4. How would you describe preprocessing to someone new to CSS?

+- Preprocessing is a way to enhance how you can write css code.
+The syntax is different than normal css.
+Preprocessing allows you to do things like creating variables to use throughout your css, nesting selectors, and storing multiple style elements in one variable (these are called mixins).
+Preprocessing compiles your code to normal css.
+* * *

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- My favorite concept is mixins because it helps to stay DRY when coding.
+- Nesting has given me the most trouble becuase sometimes I get lost where my code is nested.
+* * *

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.